eharrow/eharrow.github.io/_posts/2016-01-08-centos-portforwading-iptables.md

 layout: post
 title: Centos Port Forwarding
 ---
-Before I forget I had an issue with port forwarding a webapp from the base centos vm to my host through vagrant.
+Before I forget I had an issue with port forwarding a webapp from the base centos vm to my host through vagrant - the webapp was unresponsive and requests would eventually timeout.
 In the past the issue has always been starting the webapp listening on a non-“0.0.0.0” adapter but the webapp's config is quite explicit that it is set to listen on the right one.
 A quick nestat test proved this:

 `$ netstat -o -n -a | grep 84`